Azure/fedramp-iaas-webapp/README.md

 This Azure Blueprint solution is comprised of JSON configuration files and PowerShell scripts that are handled by Azure Resource Manager's API service to deploy resources within Azure. ***Note: This solution deploys to Azure Government.***

+This will deploy the environment without a SQL database tier.
+Users can modify and use these templates for deploying an environment in Azure to link to their existing database resources.

 ### Quickstart
 1. Clone or download this repository to run from a local workstation.